-- 1 Plug the USB end of the cable into an AC adapter or a computer USB port. - 2 If necessary, plug the AC adapter into a standard wall outlet. - 3 Pinch the sides of the charging cradle 1 to open the arms on the cradle.
+- 1 Plug the USB end of the cable into the AC adapter or a computer USB port. - 2 Plug the AC adapter into a standard wall outlet. - 3 Pinch the sides of the charging cradle 1 to open the arms on the cradle.

-4 With the contacts aligned, place the device into the cradle 2 and release the arms to hold the device in place.
+- 4 With the contacts aligned, place the device into the cradle 2 and release the arms to hold the device in place.

-When you connect the device to a power source, the device turns on, and the battery charge level appears on the screen.

-5 Charge the device completely.
+When you connect the device to a power source, the device. - When you connect the device to a power source, the device turns on, and the battery charge level appears on the screen. - 5 Charge the device completely.